SLAP: Simultaneous Localization and Planning Under Uncertainty for Physical Mobile Robots via Dynamic Replanning in Belief Space: Extended version: SLAP via Rollout-based Dynamic Replanning in Belief Space

 Then, only the first control law $ \pi_{0} $ is used to generate the control signal $ u_{0} $ and the remaining policies are discarded.
 Similar to the RHC, after applying the first control, a new sequence of policies is computed from the new point.
 The rollout algorithm is described in Algorithm \ref{alg:Rollout-BeliefSpace}.

-Although the rollout policy in the belief space efficiently reduces the computational cost compared to the original POMDP problem, it is still formidable to solve since the optimization is carried out over the policy space.
-Moreover there should be a base policy that provides a reasonable cost-to-go $ \widetilde{J} $.
-In the following, we propose a rollout policy in the belief space based on the FIRM-based cost-to-go.
+Although the rollout policy in belief space efficiently reduces the computational cost compared to the original POMDP problem, it is still formidable to solve since the optimization is carried out over the policy space.
+Moreover, there should be a base policy that provides a reasonable cost-to-go $ \widetilde{J} $.
+We now proceed to propose a rollout policy in belief space that exploits the FIRM-based cost-to-go.